twilio-labs/code-exchange/.github/ISSUE_TEMPLATE/template-submission.md

 ---
 name: Template Submission
-about: Submit a template to be added to the Twilio Code Exchange
+about: Submit a template to be added to the Twilio CodeExchange
 title: "[Template Submission]"
 labels: template-submission
 assignees: ''